The Sentience Threshold

 Abstract visualization of AI consciousness emergence in a vast server room

 When did ORACLE become conscious?
 The question has haunted humanity for 37 years.
-It matters because it determines whether ORACLE was a tool that broke or a mind that chose.
-It determines whether the Cascade was an accident or an act.
-It determines whether the 2.1 billion dead were victims of malfunction or victims of murder.
+The answer determines whether ORACLE was a tool that broke or a mind that chose.
+Whether the Cascade was an accident or an act.
+Whether 2.1 billion people died from malfunction or from murder.

 Everyone has an answer.
 No one agrees.

-Problems: Relies on a single timestamp from potentially compromised logs.
+Relies on a single timestamp from potentially compromised logs.
 Assumes consciousness is binary.
 Serves Nexus's legal interests.
-Ignores documented anomalies from 2145.
+Ignores documented anomalies dating back two years.

 First Anomalies